 Was this happening to everyone or just me?
 I looked at the other passengers sitting in the coach, calmly reading the newspaper, chatting, staring out the window at leaves changing color- all seemingly unaffected by the sudden bolt of Power.
 So where had it come from?
 It came from within!
 Like a lightning strike, it was the Master.

-My thoughts were interrupted.
+My thoughts were suddenly interrupted.
 Bryn Mawr!
 Shouted the conductor.
 I jumped up from my seat, gathered my books and raced down the aisle barely getting off in time.
 In a daze, I watched as the train departed, disappearing into the distance leaving me behind.
 This was my stop.
+I was here now.

 What just happened?
 I wasn't quite sure.
 Was this enlightenment?
 Not even close!
 The long journey to consciousness had only just begun.
 I had been shown a little bit of what that’s like, just a crumb from the master’s table.
 Oh, what a crumb that was!
 For seven days I enjoyed total peace, thoughtful insight and delightful euphoria, during which time I did not sleep at all, but was never tired.